Child Protection - Information Sharing Project

 Child Protection - Information Sharing (CP-IS) is a nationwide system that enables child protection information to be shared securely between local authorities and NHS trusts across England.

 The national implementation of CP-IS is endorsed by the Care Quality Commission.
-NHS organisations are expected to take reasonable steps towards implementation by 31 March 2017, as set out in the NHS Standard Contract.
+NHS organisations must take all reasonable steps towards implementing CP-IS, as set out in the NHS Standard Contract.

 NHS Digital provides a range of material to help local authorities and NHS trusts implement CP-IS.